The Bankrate promise

 Air France and KLM’s joint Flying Blue program is one of the best options in the SkyTeam alliance.
-The program partners with all four transferable rewards programs:
+The program partners with four transferable rewards programs:

 If you prefer to travel stateside, flights to Hawaii cost just 17,500 miles each way in economy class.
 Flying Blue’s monthly Promo Rewards offers value beyond its standard award chart, with discounts of up to 50 percent.

 Southwest Rapid Rewards

 The Southwest Rapid Rewards program is great for domestic travelers who want a straightforward loyalty program that offers practical rewards.
 Members earn points based on the fare type and cost.
-In addition to making their way towards higher status, members can qualify for the Southwest Companion Pass after earning 125,000 miles.
+In addition to making their way toward higher status, members can qualify for the Southwest Companion Pass after earning 125,000 miles.
 Points earned from Southwest credit card sign-up bonuses also qualify toward the Companion Pass.

 Further, Southwest famously offers two free checked bags per passenger, making this a preferred airline for value travelers who want a no-frills travel experience with practical perks and easy redemptions.

 How to choose the best frequent flyer program for you

 Choosing the best frequent flyer program comes down to which airline services your area as well as your travel and status goals.
 You should also take into account how easy it is to earn miles.
 If you live in an Alaska Airlines or American Airlines hub city, then either of those frequent flyer programs will be a great fit for you.
 You’ll have an easier time earning miles and elite status when paying for flights, along with ample opportunities to redeem those miles for travel.

 For example, the Asiana Club loyalty program is one of the best for earning elite status fast.
 But their miles aren’t easy to acquire for most folks, so we left it off this list.
 If your goal is to fly international first class, then Southwest Rapid Rewards probably isn’t the best program for you since Southwest flies mostly domestic routes and has no first class equivalent.
 While you should claim your miles when flying Southwest, you can probably skip the co-branded credit card.

 Ultimately, frequent flyer miles should be rewarding.
-Think about what that means to you and which program might service those needs the best.
+Think about what that means to you and which program might best serve those needs.